ian-whitestone/ian-whitestone.github.io/_posts/2020-12-11-docker-builds-gcr-github-actions.md

 ### Alternate workflow with Docker Hub

-If you're instead using [Docker Hub](https://hub.docker.com/), your workflow becomes a bit simpler.
+If you're instead using [Docker Hub](https://hub.docker.com/) as a registry, your workflow becomes a bit simpler.
 Assuming you have your Docker Hub username & password available as secrets in your Github repository, your workflow could look something like this:

 ```yaml
 # .github/workflows/docker-hub.yml